circleci/circleci-docs/jekyll/_cci2/api-permissions.md

   6. After the token appears,
   copy and paste it to another location.
   You will not be able to view the token again.

-**Note**:
-Once created,
-personal API tokens cannot be modified.
-The only way to change an existing token is to delete it and recreate it.

 ### Creating a Project API Token